openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 * handwritten polynomials model:
     * [checkpoint](https://download.01.org/opencv/openvino_training_extensions/models/formula_recognition/polynomials_handwritten_0166.pth)
     * digits, letters, upper indices are supported
-    * to use this model, please, change these field in the config file:
+    * to use this model, please, change model path in the corresponding config file:
     ```
-    backbone_config:
-        disable_layer_3: false
     model_path: <path to the model>
-    vocab_path: vocabs/vocab_handwritten_polynomials.json
     ```
 The model can be used for recognizing handwritten polynomial equations.
 All the above models can be used for aftertuning or as ready for inference models.
 To provide maximum quality at recognizing formulas, it is highly recommended to preprocess image - simply binarize it, you can find corresponding prepocessing at [this file](im2latex/data/utils.py).
-Just state the desired preprocessing at the corresponding section of the config file (train, eval, etc).
+Sample images in the [data](../../data) section of this repo are already preprocessed, you can look at the examples.
+If you want to use our own dataset, just state the desired preprocessing at the corresponding section of the config file (train, eval, etc).

 #### Evaluation-specific parameters
 - `split_file` - name of the file with labels (note: physical file name should end with `_filter.lst`).
 Default is `validate`